bguesman/docsify-test/docs/editor/creative/creative_atmosphere.md

     </div>
 </div>

-This block is a more intuitive alternative to directly working with [Atmosphere Layer Blocks](editor/blocks/atmosphere_layer_block.md).
+This block is a more intuitive alternative to directly working with [Atmosphere Layers](editor/blocks/atmosphere_layer_block.md).

 #### Air Block
-**C# member variable:** `Expanse.AtmosphereLayerBlock m_airBlock` \
+**C# member variable:** `Expanse.AtmosphereLayer m_airBlock` \
-[Atmosphere Layer Block](editor/blocks/atmosphere_layer_block.md) that this creative atmosphere controls.
-To set this up, you can create an Atmosphere Layer Block and set it to the preset "Rayleigh".
+[Atmosphere Layer](editor/blocks/atmosphere_layer_block.md) that this creative atmosphere controls.
+To set this up, you can create an Atmosphere Layer and set it to the preset "Rayleigh".

 #### Ozone Block
-**C# member variable:** `Expanse.AtmosphereLayerBlock m_ozoneBlock` \
+**C# member variable:** `Expanse.AtmosphereLayer m_ozoneBlock` \
-[Atmosphere Layer Block](editor/blocks/atmosphere_layer_block.md) that this creative atmosphere controls.
-To set this up, you can create an Atmosphere Layer Block and set it to the preset "Ozone".
+[Atmosphere Layer](editor/blocks/atmosphere_layer_block.md) that this creative atmosphere controls.
+To set this up, you can create an Atmosphere Layer and set it to the preset "Ozone".

 #### Daytime Color
 **C# member variable:** `Color m_daytimeColor` \